mridul-verma2005/Monarchy/readme.md

 A hobby operating system currently in progress built completely from scratch during summer vacation.
 Please checkout the vidoe it has a preview of the OS.

 > **Note:** Despite the name, this project is completely unrelated to Arch Linux—I just happen to like the name.
-Currently, the OS boots successfully via grub and a custom loader script, transitions into 32-bit Protected Mode, and hands execution over to a C kernel which start a custom Monarchy shell , the shell currenly does not have any shell command but basic working is perfect.
+Currently, the OS boots successfully via grub and a custom loader script, transitions into 32-bit Protected Mode, and hands execution over to a C kernel which start a custom Monarchy shell , the shell currenly does have few command like echo , hello , clear , help.

 ---